qir-alliance/qat/docs/src/DeveloperGuide/LogicSeparation.md

 ```

 We note the second split is reversed depending type of instructions it contains.

-That is the destination of same type as the source processing unit comes first
+We order instruction blocks (during the second split) such that instructions
-and the case where they are opposite follows.
-We also note that the second split
+where instructions where source- and destination processing unit are same comes
-where we divide depending on destination is technically easier to implement than
+first, and those where the differ second.
+We note that the second split is
-the first since this the blocks processed already have certain guarantees
+technically easier to make as the blocks processed in the first split already
-provided:
+have certain guarantees provided:

 1. We are guaranteed that we only need to make one split
 2. We are guaranteed that the order of all dependencies is preserved when
    splitting instructions into the two blocks

-The first split is more involved as we need to identify dependencies
+The first split is more involved as we need to identify dependencies between
-between classical and quantum circuits and may end up with an output similar to:
+classical and quantum circuits and may end up with an output similar to:

 ```text
                  ┌──────────┐